aratinau/api-platform-pagination/README.md

 ## Third example use MovieCollectionDataProvider and repository

 On the normalization_context group `normalization-custom-action-using-dataprovider` the MovieCollectionDataProvider is called and the resust is from the repository.
-The param `isPublished` can be used and the result is sorted by the value (true or false) asked.
+The param `isPublished=true|false` can be used and the result is filtered by the value asked.
 The param `order` can be `title` or `id` and ordered by `asc|desc`.
 The pagination is available

 ### Usage